jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 a whole step to 5&#x302;, etc.).

 Scales can also be described by the interval between each scale degree and the tonic.
+For example,
-The major scale is said to have a major third and a major seventh, because the interval from 1&#x302; to 3&#x302; is a major third, and the interval from 1&#x302; to 7&#x302; is a major seventh.
+the major scale is said to have a major third and a major seventh, because the interval from 1&#x302; to 3&#x302; is a major third, and the interval from 1&#x302; to 7&#x302; is a major seventh.
-(This is so regardless of the fact that minor-third intervals can also be found between other degrees of the major scale.)
+(This is so regardless of the fact that minor-third and minor-seventh intervals can also be found between other degrees of the major scale.)

 ## What scales are good for---and bad for